TOOLS

 Credentials/Documentation

-Costs will be determined by OMB Circular No. A-87 for State and local governments.
-For other grantees, costs will be determined in accordance with HHS Regulations 45 CFR, Part 74, Subpart Q. For-profit organizations' costs are determined in accordance with 48 CFR, Subpart 31.2 of the Federal Acquisition Regulations.
-For SBIR and STTR grants, applicant organization (small business concern) must present in a research plan and idea that has potential for commercialization and furnish evidence that scientific competence, experimental methods, facilities, equipment, and funds requested are appropriate to carry out the plan.
-Grant forms PHS 6246-1 and PHS 6246-2 are used to apply for SBIR Phase I and Phase II, respectively.
-Grant forms PHS 6246-3 and PHS 6246-4 are used to apply for STTR Phase I and Phase II, respectively.
-OMB Circular No. A-87 applies to this program.
+For-profit organizations' costs are determined in accordance with 48 CFR, Subpart 31.2 of the Federal Acquisition Regulations.
+For other grantees, costs will be determined in accordance with HHS Regulations 45 CFR, Part 75.
+For SBIR and STTR grants, the applicant organization (small business concern) must present in a research plan an idea that has potential for commercialization and furnish evidence that scientific competence, experimental methods, facilities, equipment, and funds requested are appropriate to carry out the plan.
+Grant form SF424(R&R) (version as specified in the FOA) is used to apply for SBIR Phase I and Phase II, and STTR Phase I and Phase II.

 Application Procedure